Matroid analogues of Gal's conjecture: Introduction

 Furthermore, if $\G$ is maximal, then $\Gamma$ is balanced. \end{thm}

 The combinatorics and intersection-theoretic properties of the boundary strata of the wonderful compactification $W_{\M, \G}$ when $\M$ is realizable, as well as those of the torus orbit closures of $X_{\M, \G}$ for a general matroid $\M$, are governed by the \emph{nested set complex} $\mathcal{N}(\M,\mathcal{G})$, a simplicial complex introduced by Feichtner--Kozlov~\cite{feichtner2004incidence}.
 Requiring this complex to be flag is another reasonable structural hypothesis to furnish an analogue of Gal's conjecture.
 We say that a pair $(\M,\mathcal{G})$ is a \emph{flag built matroid}, if the nested set complex $\N(\M, \G)$ is flag.
-Our second result establishes the analogue of Gal's conjecture for flag built matroids. \begin{thm} If $(\M, \G)$ is a flag built matroid, then $\H(\M,\mathcal{G})$ is $\gamma$-positive. \end{thm}
+Our second result establishes the analogue of Gal's conjecture for flag built matroids.